KikeVen/futurelearn_challenge/future_102/learning_resource/readme.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

-Sequentially we might do something like this, but every time we want to use this block of code, we have to copy it and past it where we what to use it.
+Sequentially we might do something like this, but every time we want to use this block of code, we have to copy it and past it where we want to use it.

 ```python
 my_string = 'welcome to my house, take your shoes off'